dereuromark/cakephp-tinyauth/docs/Authorization.md

 aclCacheKey|string|Cache key.
 Defaults to `tiny_auth_acl`.
 aclFilePath|string|Full path to the acl.ini.
 Can also be an array of multiple paths.
 Defaults to `ROOT .
 DS . 'config' .
 DS`. aclFile|string|Name of the INI file.
-Defaults to `acl.ini`. includeAuthentication'|bool|Set to true to include public auth access into hasAccess() checks.
+Defaults to `acl.ini`. includeAuthentication|bool|Set to true to include public auth access into hasAccess() checks.
 Note, that this requires Configure configuration. allowCacheKey|string|Cache key.
 Defaults to `tiny_auth_allow`.
 Needed to fetch allow info from the correct cache.
 Must be the same as set in AuthComponent.

 ## AuthUserComponent